capstone-rust/capstone-rs/capstone-sys/capstone/docs/cs_v6_release_guide.md

 - `clang-tidy` is now run on all files changed by a PR.
 - ASAN: All tests are now run with the address sanitizer enabled.
 This includes checking for leaks.
+- Many more asserts were added.
+They are only enabled for debug builds (with a few exceptions).
+  Enabling the option `CAPSTONE_ASSERTION_WARNINGS` for a release build will print warnings but won't abort the program.

 **Instruction formats for PPC, SystemZ, LoongArch**